muralikrish/MK-Albertsons-Assignemnt/README.md

 ViewController is designed in storyboard and has an ImageView with placeholder Image and Label with the text "Fact Loading ..."

-NetworkRequesting.swift //This Class has methods to make API Requests.
+NetworkRequesting.swift //This Class has generic methods to make API Requests along with other request methods.

     func makeRequestWithUrl<T:Decodable>(with url:String, completion: @escaping (Result<T, Error>) -> Void) //Makes API get request and decode the response.

     func downloadDataWithUrl(with url: String, completion: @escaping (Data?) -> Void) // Make API request and receive the data.
 Ideally used to download Iamges and Files.

-MainCoordinator.swift //To handle the screen navigations and to invoke network methods and creates the ViewModel.
+MainCoordinator.swift //Handles screen navigations, Make network requests and create the ViewModel.

-     func start() //To start the coordinator.
-Pushes a view controller on to NavigationController
+     func start() //Starts the coordinator.
+Pushes a view controller on to NavigationController.

-DispatchGroup's enter(), leave() and wait() methods are used to create the ViewModel once after two requests are complete.
+DispatchGroup's enter(), leave() and wait() methods are utilized.
+ViewModel gets created once after two requests are complete.
-     Thread waits at the line wait() statement until all the enter() are fulfilled with leave()
+     Thread waits at the wait() statement until all the enter()'s are fulfilled with leave()

      enter() // Manually indicate a block has entered the group leave() // Manually indicate a block in the group has completed

-FactResponse.swift // Has FactResponse object to decode the meowFacts Response
+FactResponse.swift // Has FactResponse object to decode the meowFacts API Response.

-ViewModel.swift
-// Has ViewModel which represents the data required for UIViewcontroller's view display.
+ViewModel.swift // Has ViewModel which represents the data required to display UIViewcontroller's view.

+Unit tests are in

+    ViewModelTests.swift
+    ViewControllerTests.swift
+    NetworkRequestTests.swift

+Albertsons_AssignmentUITests.swift class has an UI Test.

+     func testThatUIElementsPresent()

 **Challenges Faced:**
 By Default the applicaiton is not allowing http traffic for security reasons.
 So to retrieve data from the URl http://placekitten.com/200/300, added domain exceptions for "placekitten.com"